PaulWAyers/IntroQChem/README.md

 4. [Computing Course Marks with Jupyter, Python, Numpy, and syzygy](problems/syzygy.md).
 5. [Introduction to QM and the Schr&ouml;dinger equation](problems/IntroQM.md)

+## Exam
+Your exam has 3 parts.
+The first two parts are worth 40%.
+The last part is worth 20%.
+1. [Part 1] (20 questions worth 2 points each; 2 bonus questions worth 2 points each)
+2. [Part 2]
+3. [Part 3] (Oral exam. +/- 10 points for your defense of your answers in parts 1 and 2; up to 20 points for your responses to questions randomly selected from those listed here.)

 ## Extra Credit

 Extra credit problems should be sent to the instructor in a private chat message via Microsoft Teams.